briandelmsft/SentinelAutomationModules/Docs/troubleshooting.md

 ## GrantPermissions.ps1 failures

 The script will fail to set Graph API permissions on the system-assigned managed identities if you use an account which is not a member of the Global Administrator role or User Access Administrator role.
-See the [deploymenet documentation](Deploy#grant-permissions) for more details.
+See the [deployment documentation](Deploy#grant-permissions) for more details.

+If you run into permissions or consent issues with the GrantPermissions.ps1, you can try using the [LegacyGrantPermissions.ps1](/Deploy/LegacyGrantPermissions.ps1).
+It levarages the legacy AzureAD PowerShell module and doesn't require explict consent for the scope `AppRoleAssignment.ReadWrite.All`.

+## LegacyGrantPermissions.ps1 failures

 See the following table for specific failure troubleshooting.
 |Error|Troubleshooting steps|